 The funds' priority is the "Convergence" objective (objective 1).
 The other objectives are "Regional Competitiveness and Employment" (objective 2) and "European Territorial Cooperation" (objective 3).
 Within the scope of the "Convergence" objective (2007 – 2013 programming period) or "objective 1" (2000 – 2006 programming period), financial assistance is provided to regions whose per capita gross domestic product (GDP) is less than 75 percent of the EU average.
 Most of these regions are located in the new Member States.
 However, in a transitional phase lasting until 2013, regions whose per capita GDP was less than 75 percent of the EU 15 average (number of EU states before enlargement to the east in 2004) were also provided with financial assistance under the "Convergence" objective (phasing out).

+The programme was launched in the 2000 – 2006 and 2007 – 2013 EU programming periods.
 For the 2014 - 2020 programming period the Federal Government and the federal states agreed not to implement an ERDF Federal Transport Infrastructure Programme.

 ERDF funding strategy